NixOS/rfcs/rfcs/0157-more-granular-control.md

 This is majorly for improving the binary cache user interaction, remote-builders setup, and cache serving.

-This is not the exact want, but something like this:
+This is not the exact design required, but something like this will suffice:

 ```bash
 nix-store -r /nix/store/{some.drv}        ## OR: nix build /nix/store/{some.drv}